reecebunny/RepositoryArchiveScript/README.md

 ```
 pip install requests
 ```
-*(you can also just right click inside the folder where the script is located and select "Open command line here")*

 3. **Download the script:**
    Download `ras.py` ~~_(sounds like raspi, funny!!)_~~ and save it to your desired location.